adalvis/roads_lumped_model/README.md

 3. `groupStorms_script.py` is a script used to group rainfall data by storm.
    - **Input:** Raw rainfall data in a Pandas-readable format and a user-defined minimum threshold of time between storms.
    - **Output:** Pandas dataframe of rainfall data grouped by storm.
 4. `pullRainfall.py` is a script used to pull rainfall data from rain gages near field sites using the Mesonet API.
+Note that the Mesonet API is now known as the Synoptic Data API and is not free to use.
+This script is kept here for completeness.
    - **Input:** Station ID.
    - **Output:** Raw rainfall data in a Pandas-readable format.